top of page

 Résumé

-OTHER WORK EXPERIENCE, APPOINTMENTS HELD
+SOME WORK EXPERIENCE & APPOINTMENTS HELD

 Freelance book doctor, developmental and line editor, copyeditor, etc.